Skip to main content

 How to install the Shopify app

-1. Log into your Kit account
+1. Log in to your Kit account

 2. Click Automate > Apps in the top navigation

-3. Find the Shopify app and click Install
+3. Find the Shopify app, and click Install

-5. Grant access to install the app
+5. In Shopify, grant access to install the app by clicking Install

-New tags & synced subscribers
+New tags and synced subscribers

-Product tags
+Product Tags

 "Shopify-No Marketing" Tag

-You can then exclude these subscribers from future emails using the "Shopify-No Marketing" tag.
+You can then exclude these subscribers from future emails using the "Shopify-No Marketing" Tag.

 You may want to identify these subscribers so that you don't exclude them from your emails.
 After all, they were already a consenting, confirmed subscriber on your email list before making the purchase.